hfinkel/lfort/docs/UsersManual.rst

 C Language Features
 ===================

-The support for standard C in clang is feature-complete except for the C99 floating-point pragmas.
+The support for standard C in lfort is feature-complete except for the C99 floating-point pragmas.

-Extensions supported by clang
+Extensions supported by lfort
 -----------------------------

 See :doc:`LanguageExtensions`.